manoa-music/manoa-music.github.io/index.md

 * John smith (UH studant): "Looking at the Manoa music site, I reconized exctly what it is about, im not a musican but i think it is a great site for everyone that is intested in music and want to watch musician performent"

 *  Aiden Myers (UH studant): " I really like the style of Manoa music Site, the colors are the same as the uh Manoa Website so you know exctly that you in the right place.
 I think it is a great idea to connects between musicians.
-Overall the site functins correctly.
+Overall the site functins correctly"

 ## Developer Guide